elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-1-execute-vmware-cmdlets-and-customize-scripts-using-powercli.md

 	>
 	>     Connect-VIServer -Server 192.168.10.10
 	>     </p>
->     When prompted, provide the administrator&#8217;s user name and password to authenticate access on the server.</li>
+>     When prompted, provide the administrator's user name and password to authenticate access on the server.</li>
 >     *   Get the inventory root folder and create a new folder called Folder in it:
 	>
 	>         $folder = Get-Folder -NoRecursion | New-Folder -Name Folder